 The best way to learn about these issues is by talking to a dentist in person about dental implants and other tooth replacement options.
-Please call (912) 234-8282 today to schedule an appointment with a Savannah implant dentist at Beyond Exceptional Dentistry.
+Please call (912) 234-8282 today to schedule an appointment with a Savannah implant dentist offering Beyond Exceptional Dentistry at Durham.

 What a Missing Tooth Says about You

 People see your smile and make conclusions about you before they hear your words.
 They are also more likely to remember your smile than your words or your clothes.
 So what messages is your missing tooth giving out?
 A missing tooth makes people think that you:

 - Don’t take care of yourself

 - Are poor

 Missing teeth are associated with all of these conditions.
 It’s a sign of gum disease and its terrible health effects.
 It’s also associated with getting older–people add decades to your age when they see a missing tooth.
 People also assume that lost teeth are related to poor hygiene on your part, which they’ll extend to other areas.
 Or they’ll assume that you just don’t have the money to care for yourself–not even able to afford preventive care.

 These assumptions are unfair, but people will make them nonetheless.

 A Missing Tooth Puts Other Teeth at Risk